What's happening now

 - New traffic signal installation at the Eastlake Avenue East and Republican Street intersection.

-- Removal of the existing bus stop at Mercer Street and Eastlake Avenue East (which serves routes 355 and 304).
+- Removal of the existing bus stop at Mercer Street and Eastlake Avenue East.
 An alternative stop will be Route 70 at Mercer Street and Fairview Avenue.
-Please refer to Metro’s North Link Connections Mobility Project for more information.
+Please review Route 70's schedule for more information.

 - Eastlake Ave E weekend and night notices – January 2024